-The Eagles have made a major splash on Day 2 of the draft: They are acquiring edge defender Jonathan Greenard and a 2026 seventh-rounder from the Vikings, per Adam Schefter and Ian Rapoport.
-The Eagles and Greenard have agreed to a four-year, $100MM extension with $50MM guaranteed.
-The Vikings will receive a 2026 third-rounder (No. 98) and a third-rounder next year.
+The Eagles have made a major splash on Day 2 of the draft: They are acquiring edge defender Jonathan Greenard and a 2026 seventh-rounder from the Vikings, per ESPN.com’s Adam Schefter and NFL.com’s Ian Rapoport.

 The Vikings and Greenard were optimistic he would stay in Minnesota and potentially ink an extension, ESPN’s Jeremy Fowler reports.
 Instead, though, he will head to the second NFC destination of his career.
 The trade will save the Vikings a whopping $34MM in cap space, Schefter relays.
 They entered Friday with around $4.83MM in breathing room (via Over the Cap).

 As a 2020 third-round pick from Florida, Greenard started his career with the Texans.
 After a quiet rookie year, Greenard began showing off his pass-rushing chops in 2021.
 Despite missing five games with a foot injury, he notched 12 QB hits and eight sacks.
 Another injury, this time to his calf, held Greenard to eight games during a 1.5-sack showing in 2022.
 Greenard mostly stayed healthy in 2023, the final season of his rookie contract, and his production exploded.
-Teaming with then-rookie Will Anderson Jr., the 6-foot-3, 259-pound Greenard put up 52 tackles (15 TFL), 22 QB hits and 12.5 sacks in 15 games.
+Teaming with then-rookie Will Anderson Jr., the 6-foot-3, 259-pound Greenard put up 52 tackles (15 TFLs), 22 QB hits and 12.5 sacks in 15 games.

 Greenard’s best season in Houston wound up as his last.
 The Vikings, who would lose Danielle Hunter to the Texans in free agency, brought in Greenard as his replacement.
 Playing the first season of a four-year, $76MM deal in 2024, Greenard continued to thrive en route to his first Pro Bowl selection.
-He logged his first 17-game season and recorded 59 tackles (18 TFL), 22 QB hits, a career-best four forced fumbles and 12 sacks.
+He logged his first 17-game season and recorded 59 tackles (18 TFLs), 22 QB hits, a career-best four forced fumbles and 12 sacks.

-Health issues reared their head again in 2025 for Greenard, who battled a shoulder injury and underwent season-ending surgery in December.
-Greenard ended the season with 38 tackles (10 TFL), 12 QB hits and three sacks in a dozen games.
+Health issues reared their head again in 2025 for Greenard, who battled a shoulder injury and underwent surgery in December.
+Greenard ended the season with 38 tackles (10 TFLs), 12 QB hits and three sacks in a dozen games.
 While Greenard’s traditional production wasn’t great, Pro Football Focus ranked his play a solid 31st among 119 edge defenders.
 He finished 17th in hurries (35) and 30th in pressures (47).
 Andrew Van Ginkel and Dallas Turner stepped up during a limited year for Greenard, and they will remain in key roles for the Vikings next season.

 Set to turn 29 in May, Greenard will now join Jalyx Hunt and Nolan Smith as the Eagles’ top pass rushers.
 If healthy, Greenard could help form a monstrous front in Philadelphia, whose Vic Fangio-led defense boasts an incredible collection of D-tackles (Jalen Carter, Jordan Davis and Moro Ojomo) and linebackers (Zack Baun and Jihaad Campbell).